alexhkurz/compiler-construction-2022/lecture-by-lecture.md

 - L3.1: We reviewed the NFAs and regular expressions for the languages of Exercises 2.3.4 and 2.5.3.
 We looked at the conversion of NFA to DFA in the [Introduction to Automata and Haskell](https://hackmd.io/@alexhkurz/HylLKujCP).
 See the highlighted assessed homework in there.

 <!--  homework from previous years at https://hackmd.io/@alexhkurz/HJ1BAFYbd -->

+- L3.2: More on "NFA to DFA" and  on monads in Haskell.

 <!--
 - L.3.2: Continued from [Regular Expressions](https://hackmd.io/@alexhkurz/HkoNj8mmU).
 We first reviewed the [homework](https://hackmd.io/@alexhkurz/HJ1BAFYbd) and looked at the Haskell implementation of the conversion from NFA to DFA from the [Introduction to Automata and Haskell](https://hackmd.io/@alexhkurz/HylLKujCP).
 Then we reviewed Exercise 2.5.3.a from the homework of [Composing Automata](https://hackmd.io/@alexhkurz/ryV_FU7XI).
 Most importantly, we learned an algorithm of how to eliminate epsilon-transitions.
 For practice questions see the [homework](https://hackmd.io/@alexhkurz/Sy8EDt3Wu).